Judge Cheri Beasley

 More than 200 endorsements from around the state including:

 Rep. Alma Adams

 Incumbent Sen. Richard Burr (R) is not seeking re-election, making this an open seat race.
 In 2020, incumbent Sen. Thom Tillis defeated Cal Cunningham (D) by 1.8 percentage points.
 In 2016, Burr won re-election by 5.7 percentage points.

 The two most recent presidential elections in North Carolina were both decided by less than 4 percentage points.
 Incumbent President Donald Trump (R) defeated Joe Biden (D) by 1.3 percentage points in the 2020 presidential election.
 Trump defeated Hillary Clinton (D) in the 2016 presidential election by 3.6 percentage points.

-The Republican primary race remains wide open.
-Former Governor Pat McCrory, US Rep Ted Budd and former Rep Mark Walker are running.
-Rep. Budd is endorsed by the former President.
+Her opponent is US Rep Ted Budd who has been endorsed by the former President.
 This is expected to be an extremely expensive and hard-fought race.